 The Math and Writing Center is a safe haven that provides academic support for all students.
 Peer and professional tutors provide individual and small group tutoring.
-The main Math and Writing Center is located at the Lummi campus.
-Tutoring is also available for off-campus students.
-For questions or special tutoring arrangements contact the Center for Student Success at the NWIC Lummi Campus.
-The Math and Writing Center is open from 9-5pm Monday-Friday with extended hours during finals week.
+Support is provided in subjects such as mathematics; including algebra, calculus and statistics, English; such as writing, grammar, editing, and science; with emphasis in chemistry and biological studies.
+Access to computers and printing services is also available.
+Although the Math and Writing Center is located at the Lummi campus, online tutoring is also available for all students, regardless of location.
+Online tutoring can be accessed by emailing tutoring@nwic.edu.
+For questions or special tutoring arrangements contact the Math and Writing Center, building 3, at the NWIC Lummi Campus.
+The Math and Writing Center is typically open from 9-5pm Monday-Thursday and 10-4pm Friday with extended hours during finals week.
 For more information, please call 360-392-4235.